 - No retaliation.
 Make it explicit and follow through.
 Never punish someone for raising concerns.

 - Act on feedback.
 When someone raises a valid concern, do something about it.
-Inaction signals that voices do not matter.
+Inaction signals that voices don't matter.

 Step 6: Evaluate Input Systematically